lbelzile/longevity/README.md

 <!-- `devtools::build_readme()` is handy for this.
 You could also use GitHub Actions to re-render `README.Rmd` every time you push.
 An example workflow can be found here: <https://github.com/r-lib/actions/tree/master/examples>. -->

-## Current features
+## Features

-- [x] maximum likelihood estimation routines
+- maximum likelihood estimation routines
-- [x] simulation of left-truncated and right-truncated/right-censored data
+- simulation of left-truncated and right-truncated/right-censored data
-- [x] hazard plots with profile-likelihood based confidence intervals
+- hazard plots with profile-likelihood based confidence intervals
-- [x] threshold selection diagnostics with profile and Wald pointwise confidence intervals
+- threshold selection diagnostics with profile and Wald pointwise confidence intervals
-- [x] quantile-quantile plots
+- quantile-quantile plots
-- [x] likelihood ratio tests for nested models
+- likelihood ratio tests for nested models
-- [x] likelihood ratio tests for a categorical explanatory
+- likelihood ratio tests for a categorical explanatory
-- [x] score and likelihood ratio tests for piecewise generalized Pareto distribution, extending Northrop and Coleman (2014), with $p$-value paths
+- score and likelihood ratio tests for piecewise generalized Pareto distribution, extending Northrop and Coleman (2014), with $p$-value paths
-- [x] nonparametric maximum likelihood estimate of the distribution function with arbitrary truncation and censoring using the EM algorithm of Turnbull (1976) - C++ implementation.
+- nonparametric maximum likelihood estimate of the distribution function with arbitrary truncation and censoring using the EM algorithm of Turnbull (1976) - C++ implementation.
-- [x] profile likelihood for generalized Pareto (endpoint)
+- profile likelihood for generalized Pareto (endpoint)
-- [x] Adapt `npsurv` for interval censoring
-- [x] S3 methods
-- [x] hazard functions for all parametric models, using `helife`
+- hazard functions for all parametric models, using `helife`

-## Improvements

-- [x] Add logistic-type models, including distributions, optimization routines, tests
-- [x] Add empirical distribution function for `npelife` and `npsurv`
-- [x] Fix `npsurv` and add weighting argument to Cpp routine.
-- [x] Remove Kolmogorov-Smirnov test (depending on whether it makes sense given null distribution)
-- [ ] Change procedure for Q-Q plots and other graphical diagnostics

-## Testing

-- [x] Check `np_elife` for the case of
-  1)  right-censoring
-  2)  left-truncation (Bell-Lynden estimator)
-  3)  left-truncation and right-censoring (Tsai, Jewell and Wang)
-  4)  Frydman (1994) correction for interval censored truncated data
-  5)  double truncation
-- [x] Check functions fail when packages listed in ‘Suggests’ are absent
-- [x] Check all distributions and proper nesting relationships
-- [x] Check that all ANOVA nesting works as expected (with null distribution)
-- [x] Check distributions
-- [ ] Fix starting values for `gomp` and `gompmake` and make sure model is as good as submodel
-- [x] Verify fitting procedure in multiple instances, including interval censoring, left and right truncation, etc.
-- [x] Check all plots type are produced with both base **R** and `ggplot2`, and ellipsis works as expected

-## Package on CRAN

-- [x] Add tests
-- [x] Add examples for each function
-- [x] Add vignettes
-- [x] Use `pkgdown` to create a webpage
-- [x] Root out data sets that cannot go on CRAN (with accompanying doc)
-- [ ] Submit to the CRAN